meilisearch/documentation/learn/advanced/faceted_search.md

 ### Facet distribution

 The `facetDistribution` object contains the number of matching documents distributed among the values of a given facet.
-The `facets` search parameter expects an array of strings.
-Each string is an attribute present in the `filterableAttributes` list.
+Meilisearch automatically adds `facetDistribution` to the response of any query using the `facets` search parameter.

 The following response shows the facet distribution when searching for `classics`: